aallbrig/agones-stair-step-bootstrap-guide/JOURNAL.md

 ![agones-local-development-success.png](media/agones-local-development-success.png)

+Now that I've seen the game server process interacting with the local SDK server, I can think about testing the same unity project from inside a container.

 ## June 10th 2024
 Sought guidance on how to use Agones.
 Had these three guides highlighted to me:
 - https://agones.dev/site/docs/guides/client-sdks/local/